 Posts that include video produce 3x more links than posts that are only text.

 Add to those statistics that visual platforms like Instagram, Tumblr, and Pinterest are seeing major growth in active users and you can see that having a clear visual marketing strategy is a must for any business, even yours.
-No longer can you get away with a simple text-only tweet or status update on Facebook.
-Today, you have to be sharing relevant visual content that packs a punch across all platforms to see growth.
+No longer can you get away with a simple text-only tweet or status update on

 So how do you, as a small business owner, harness the power of visual content to see growth across your social media and website?
 I know we all wish we had a magic ring we could slip on to turn us into a visual content superhero, but I haven’t found the all-powerful ring yet.
 I have however found a proven way to create a visual marketing strategy you can implement across all platforms and for all your business offerings, and see the increase in traffic, shares, and profit you are looking for.